 Many occupations in the US present a high risk of knee and joint injury due to slips and falls or being struck by objects.
 Construction workers in Philadelphia often sustain knee injuries by stepping off ladders or scaffolding and landing incorrectly.
 Work boots go a long way to prevent damage to ankles, but knee injuries are very common.

 The same holds true for many situations in everyday life.
-Commuting to and from work in Philadelphia presents many opportunities for injury while entering and exiting the steps of a buss, or navigating crowded subway steps.
+Commuting to and from work in Philadelphia presents many opportunities for injury while entering and exiting the steps of a buss, or navigating crowded subway steps, as experienced from our Philadelphia work injury attorney.
 Simply walking down the sidewalk presents its own challenges with the hustle and bustle of everyday life.

 Some of the most severe joint injuries occur to the knees.
 An anterior cruciate ligament injury or ACL for short is the result of twisting the knee and stretching the ACL beyond its intended functionality.
 These knee injuries can take in excess of one year to heal and if the ACL is torn will require surgery.